-Open the project in Unity 3D (clone the GIT repository if necessary).
-Let's play some example scenes so you could get started quickly.
+Open the example project in Unity 3D (you should have set it up already).
+Let's play and walk through some example scenes so you could get started quickly.
 Load and play the scene Playground 1k - JPickup - Keyboard:

 The vehicles in all these scenes typically begin with the engine off.
 For starting the engine: